damian-kolakowski/iOS-Hierarchy-Viewer/README.md

 Version 1.4:
 + Accesibility labels are used when set, making it easier to read hierarchy
 + All scaning now takes place on main thread.
++ Add autostart (no need to change your application code, to use iOS Hierarchy Viewer)

 Roadmap:
 ====================